cuckoosandbox/cuckoo/docs/book/src/faq/index.rst

 That being said, if a problem occurs you have to make sure that you did everything you could before asking for time and effort from our developers and users.
-We just can't help everyone, we have limited time and it has to be dedicated to the development and fixing actual bugs.
+We just can't help everyone, we have limited time and it has to be dedicated to the development and fixing of actual bugs.

     * We have an extensive documentation, read it carefully.
 You can't just skip parts of it.